 Does the expansion of central bank balance sheets and government spending mean the US will follow Europe and Japan in keeping rates near zero or even negative?

-This increased spending comes after the Congressional Budget Office (CBO) had forecast the government would spend $1 trillion more than it would collect in taxes in 2020.
-That deficit would have represented roughly 4.6% of total US GDP, but the CBO now estimates virus-related spending will push that number to $3.7 trillion or 17.9% of GDP in 2020 and $2.1 trillion or 9.8% of GDP in 2021.
+This increased spending has come after the Congressional Budget Office (CBO) had forecast the government would spend $1 trillion more than it would collect in taxes in 2020.
+That deficit would have represented roughly 4.6% of total US GDP, but the CBO now estimates virus-related spending pushed that number to $3.3 trillion or 16%.
+That compares with an average of 3% over the past 50 years.

 Opinions vary widely about how dangerous deficits are.
 One controversial but increasingly popular economic philosophy known as Modern Monetary Theory* even holds that countries such as the US, whose currencies are not backed by assets such as gold reserves, are never at risk of defaulting on their debts because they can always increase the money supply.